COVID-19: Testing; Case Counts; Positivity Rates; Reopening Plan and More!

 For testing in Platte County, read the following before you complete the Self-Reporting Tool.

-Sick individuals and contacts of someone with COVID-19 must complete the Self-Reporting Tool.
+Those who wish to be tested must complete the Self-Reporting Tool.
 Please allow up to 48 hours for us to contact you to set up an appointment.
 Thank you for your patience.
 If you have an urgent question about testing, please call (816) 587-5998, extension 'hashtag 220'.

 Other Testing Sites in Missouri